MENU

 WE ARE FUGAZI FROM WASHINGTON D.C. presented by Doc'n Roll Films X Clapton CFC.

 Doc'n Roll Films X Clapton CFC Presents: WE ARE FUGAZI FROM WASHINGTON D.C.
 Curators Joe Gross, Jeff Krulik, Joseph Pattisall A Charity-Supported Screening Series Across the UK & Ireland Created to commemorate the 20 years that have passed since DC-based post-hardcore band Fugazi’s last live appearance (4th November 2002, at London's Forum), We Are Fugazi from Washington, D.C. is a 96-minute movie comprising crowd-sourced, fan-recorded live shows and rare archive footage of Fugazi curated by Joe Gross, Joseph Pattisall and Jeff Krulik.
 Explicitly billed as a non-documentary (tHISiSNOTaFUGAZIdOCUMENTARY,) the film pays tribute to Fugazi’s prowess as a live act - for old fans to remember and for a new generation to discover what they missed.
 This unique archival assemblage celebrates the fans and their cameras, as much as the band itself - a collision/collusion of the ephemeral moment on stage, and the moments captured on camera.
-Filmmakers' profits from the screening will be donated to a local homeless charity
+The Filmmakers' profits will be donated to BDCA.
+Bonny Downs Community Association is a dynamic community-led charity that has been serving the residents of the London Borough of Newham since 1998.

 Thu, 5 Jun